Robot-Wranglers/.cmk/README.md

 ## CMK Plugins / Extensions
 ----------------------------------------

-[compose.mk](http://robot-wranglers.github.io/compose.mk) is a framework for writing domain-agnostic project automation that runs anywhere and uses any programming language.
+[compose.mk](http://robot-wranglers.github.io/compose.mk) is a standard library for `make` that supports docker, polyglots, and domain-agnostic project automation.

-This is an opinionated starter kit of plugins / extensions for more specific types of projects and tasks.
+This is an opinionated starter kit of plugins / extensions for more specific types of projects automation tasks.

 ## Installation
 ----------------------------------------

-See also the upstream [compose.mk quickstart](https://robot-wranglers.github.io/compose.mk/quickstart/)
+See also the upstream [compose.mk quickstart](https://robot-wranglers.github.io/compose.mk/quickstart/#plugins-forks-versioning).

 ### Fork and Forget